 How do Smart Light Bulbs Work?

-Through applications on your smart devices such as a smart speaker (Amazon Alexa, Google Home, Apple Homekit, etc.), smartphone, or tablet, smart lightbulbs can be controlled (including voice control), automated, and customized to the needs and preferences of user(s).
-The wireless communication pathway can be realized either via Wi-Fi, Z-wave, ZigBee or even Bluetooth wireless communication technology.
+Through applications on your smart devices such as a smart speaker (Amazon Alexa, Google Home, Apple Homekit, etc.), smartphone, or tablet, smart lightbulbs can be controlled (including voice control), automated, and customized to the needs and preferences of the user(s).
+The wireless communication pathway can be realized either via Wi-Fi, Z-wave, ZigBee, or even Bluetooth wireless communication technology.

 Some brands, for instance, the Phillips Hue, require an additional special gateway known as a hub for their smart light bulbs to work.
 The Hub or gateway is a separate unit that relays commands and instructions to the smart light bulbs.
 At the core of this assembly is a native application installed on the smartphone or onboard the home automation hub where a user can control the different aspects of the operation of the smart bulbs.